BETA In open beta. Install live. Lock $5/mo for your first 12 months. See pricing →

 Dashboard as your thermometer.

-Open http://localhost:8089/dashboard in a browser tab.
+Open http://localhost:49849/dashboard in a browser tab (default port; run cat ~/.hydrate/server.port if yours differs).
 It shows input / output / cache-read / cache-creation per project, a tokens-saved estimate from memory injection, and a per-project table sorted by last-touched.

 The number to watch is cache-read ratio.
 When it drops below ~60% on a long-running project, your fact store has drifted far enough that injections no longer hit cache cleanly.
 That's your signal to run hydrate facts review.